 Any new appointments to the Governing Body are a matter for the consideration of the Governing Body as a whole.
-The Governing Body has a Search Committee comprising of The Chair, Vice-Chair and Principal, which is responsible for the selection and nomination of any new member for the Governing Body's consideration.
+The Governing Body has a Search and Governance Committee comprising of the Chair of the Corporation, Vice-Chair and Principal, which is responsible for the selection and nomination of any new member for the Governing Body's consideration.
 The Governing Body is responsible for ensuring that appropriate training is provided as required.
 Governors have had access to the online ETF Governance Development Training programme since September 2022.